rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 The number of international students in Indian institutions is just about 46k in 2021-2022 which dropped by 2% from the previous year.
-The international students account for [35% of Phd enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in private not for profig US universities.
-There is an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges) in quora by Anbazhagan Ambrose explaining the issues that dissuade international students to opt for enrollment in Indian institutions.
-Our attitude towards education remains pathetically theory oriented.
-Often well networked loud mouth babblers and people with specific agenda sieze control of discourse in academic decision making.
-Unfortunately, our system can neither recognize nor disassociate them from government policy making.
+The international students account for [35% of Phd enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in private not for profit US universities.
+There is an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges) in quora by Anbazhagan Ambrose who explains the issues that dissuade international students to opt for enrollment in UG programs in Indian institutions.
+He says there are at least 10 universities in Germany that are 500 years old, in contrast the oldest university in India is only about 170 years old.
+Our education system is recreated by Colonial rulers who instilled as sense of superiority among engineering students who consider spending time with tool-builders or craftsmen is beneath difnity.
+The students from Tier-2 and Tier-3 colleges are prime generator of wealth and are unsung heros.
+Our attitude towards
+education remains pathetically theory oriented.
+Often well networked loud mouth babblers and people with specific agenda sieze control of decision making in academic regulatory bodies.
+Unfortunately, our system can neither recognize nor disassociate those elements from government policy making.

 major issue in persuing Ph Ds in India. about the difficulties that students face in persuing a Ph.
 D. in India.
 Not all universities including IITs or IISc offer a decent work environment for
 Ph.
 D. scholars.
 Some of issues related environment arise due to r.
 Ph.
 D.